caesar2024/caesar2024.github.io/cao.md

 ### 2. Continental Cold Air Outbreak

 A cold air outbreak is the excursions the Polar or Arctic air mass into other regions.
 An example of a continental cold air outbreak happened in February 2021 over the North American continent.
-The Arctic airmass traveled as far south as Texas, causing record-low temperatures, causing widespread damage due to winter storms, frozen pipes, and power outages.
+The Arctic airmass traveled as far south as Texas, resulting in record-low temperatures and in turn causing widespread damage due to winter storms, frozen pipes, and power outages.
 The animation below illustrates the location of the cA air mass north of the 60°N parallel.
 On Feb 2, the temperature of the cA air mass was colder than −20°C (−4°F).
 Starting Feb 4, the cA air mass migrates south.
 On Feb 15, all of Texas was engulfed by temperatures colder than −10°C (14°F).
 By Feb 22, the cold air mass had receded and the Arctic front near the 60°N parallel was reestablished.

 ~~~
 <div class="myframe3">